List of destroyed libraries: Causes and prevention

 In addition, fire-safety investigations are periodically carried out, especially for historical libraries.
 The Library of Congress, for example, underwent a year-long inspection beginning in 2000.
 Before the Congressional Accountability Act of 1995, the Library of Congress and all Capitol Hill buildings were exempt from safety regulations.
 Balancing historical preservation and contemporary safety standards proves to be a difficult task for "even a 12-year rehabilitation of LC completed in 1997 did not address many fire hazards".
 After the Compliance Office inspection, however, the LC announced their wholehearted commitment "to achieving the highest level of safety possible" and "the Architect of the Capitol and Library of Congress will report their progress to the Office of Compliance every three months".

 Information technology is another reason for careful fire protection.
 With so many computers in libraries there "is a decrease in floor space and an increase in more compact and powerful computer systems" which generate more heat and require the use of many more outlets, increasing the number of potential ignition sources.
-From as early as the 1950s the potential dangers of computer equipment, and the facilities that house them, was recognized.
-Thus in 1962 the National Fire Protection Association began developing the first safety standards specifically applicable to electronic computer systems.
+From as early as the 1950s the potential dangers of computer equipment, and the facilities that house them, were recognized.
+Thus, in 1962 the National Fire Protection Association began developing the first safety standards specifically applicable to electronic computer systems.
 This standard is called NFPA 75 Protection of Information Technology Equipment.
 FM Global Data Sheet 5–32 is another standard providing guidelines to protect against not only fire, but also water, power loss, etc.